Computable de Finetti measures: Computable Representations

 To represent more general spaces, we work in terms of an effectively presented topology.
 Suppose that $S$ is a second-countable $T_0$ topological space with subbasis $\cS$.
-For every point in $x\in S$, define the set $C_x \defas \{B \in \cS \st x \in B\}$.
-Because $S$ is $T_0$, we have $C_x \neq C_y$ when $x\neq y$, i.e., $x$ is the unique point that is contained in those subbasis sets that are elements of $C_x$ and no others.
-Since every point in a $T_0$ space is determined by the subbasis in this way, it is convenient to define representations on topological spaces under the assumption that the space is $T_0$.
+For every point $x\in S$, define the set $\cS_x \defas \{B \in \cS \st x \in B\}$.
+Because $S$ is $T_0$, we have $\cS_x \neq \cS_y$ when $x\neq y$, and so the set $\cS_x$ uniquely determines the point $x$.
+It is therefore convenient to define representations on topological spaces under the assumption that the space is $T_0$.
 In the specific cases below, we often have much more structure, which we use to simplify the representations.

 We now develop these definitions more formally.